-If you receive services through Support at Home, you may notice a balance sitting in your account.
-This is often described as unspent funds, meaning the portion of your home care funds that has not yet been used for approved supports.
+If you receive services through Support at Home, and don’t use all your allocated funding, you may see a balance in your account.
+This is called unspent funds.
+Unspent funds are simply the part of your funding that has not yet been used for your approved services and supports within the current quarter.

-If your balance keeps growing, it can be a sign that your services are not fully matching your day-to-day needs.
-Support at Home is designed to help you live safely and independently at home, so it’s worth making sure your funding level is working for you.
+Support at Home is designed to help you live safely and independently at home, it is important that your funding level is working for you.

 What are unspent funds?

-Support at Home provides funding based on your assessed needs.
-Your ongoing funding is linked to your classification level, and each classification has a quarterly budget.
+Support at Home provides funding based on your assessed needs and linked to your classification level, with a set quarterly budget.

 - You are not using all the services available in your plan

-- Services are paused or reduced for a period
+- Services have paused or reduced for a period

 - You are unsure what you can use the budget for